Claire Anne Taylor - Biography

 After winning the Byron Bluesfest Busking Competition, Taylor relocated to Byron Bay to record her debut album, Elemental.
 Released in 2016, Elemental received widespread critical acclaim with The Sydney Morning Herald describing it as “strong and assured”, FATEA Magazine calling it “exceptional” and the ABC’s Rick Eaves hailing her as “a national treasure”.
 Taylor’s poignant debut album has garnered her significant radio airplay on Triple J, Double J and ABC radio as well as international radio airplay on programs such as The International Americana Music Show, The Troubadour Show and Radio Nova.

-Since releasing her debut album, Taylor has been playing shows all over Australia, including a national album launch tour, a co-headline tour with William Crighton and two Festival Of Small Halls tours with Canadian artists The Small Glories and Dave Gunning.
+Taylor has been playing shows all over Australia, including a national album launch tour, a co-headline tour with William Crighton and two Festival Of Small Halls tours with Canadian artists The Small Glories and Dave Gunning.
 She has also played at numerous festivals, including: Byron Bay Bluesfest, Nannup Music Festival, Bello Winter Music, Mullum Music Festival, PigSty in July, Cygnet Folk Festival, Dashville Skyline, Illawarra Folk Festival and Dark Mofo.

 "Describing Claire’s voice in words is almost impossible.
 Try to imagine Jess Glynne with something deeper, richer and more soulful.
 Wrapped in the smoke and gravel of her voice there’s also a wonderful warmth.” - FATEA Magazine.